 — Eric Ries

-The going-in assumption for the MVP is that at the outset, we don’t know for sure what the customer needs us to develop.
-We use the MVP to test our assumptions about what the customer actually does need.
+The going-in assumption for the MVP is that at the outset, we don’t know for sure what the customer needs.
+Those that believe with certainty that they know what the customer needs run the risk of building the wrong thing as we will explore later.

 And that is where it breaks down for many people and the proverbial wheels come off the sedan.